-It is not a requirement that an investigator have Medical Radiation Protection Committee approval prior to University of Iowa IRB review.
-However, if a study requires Medical Radiation Protection Committee review, the Medical Radiation Protection Committee must review the study before the University of Iowa IRB grants final approval.
-The University of Iowa IRB allows concurrent review by the University of Iowa IRB and the Medical Radiation Protection Committee and defers release of the study contingent upon receipt and review of Medical Radiation Protection Committee determinations.
+It is not a requirement that Medical Radiation Protection Committee approval is granted prior to University of Iowa Biomedical IRB-01 review.
+The University of Iowa Biomedical IRB-01 allows concurrent review by the MRPC, however final approval cannot be granted until MRPC has issued their final approval.
+In these instances, the IRB will approve with the contingency MRPC approval must be in place prior to final IRB approval.
 If the Medical Radiation Protection Committee completes their review after the University of Iowa IRB review, the University of Iowa IRB Chair reviews any Medical Radiation Protection Committee comments.
 If the Chair believes the suggested changes are appropriate and qualify as minor modifications, the University of Iowa IRB Chair reviews these through an expedited process.
 If changes exceed minor modifications, the University of Iowa IRB Chair refers the application back to the full board for review prior to final approval.
-Protocols that will be sent to Western Institutional Review Board must have prior Medical Radiation Protection Committee approval.
+All commercial &\or external IRBs requests must have MRPC approval in place prior to submission to the external IRB unless the HSO can negotiate a hold with the external IRB of record.
 No member of the Medical Radiation Protection Committee may vote on any protocols on which s/he is an investigator or co-investigator.

-2.E Institutional Biosafety Committee
+2.E Institutional Biosafety Committee (IBC)

 The Institutional Biosafety Committee is responsible for ensuring that recombinant DNA activities comply with the National Institutes of Health (NIH) guidelines.
 The Principal Investigator is required to submit a registration document to the Environmental Health and Safety Office for all recombinant DNA experiments that are not exempt from the NIH guidelines.
 Institutional Biosafety Committee must review and approve the registration document prior to the initiation of the research.
-The Institutional Biosafety Committee will not review projects involving gene therapy until after the NIH Recombinant DNA Advisory Committee (RAC) has completed or waived its review of the protocol.
+The Institutional Biosafety Committee will not issue final approval of research involving gene therapy until after the NIH Recombinant DNA Advisory Committee (RAC) has completed or waived its review of the protocol.
 The Institutional Biosafety Committee notifies the University of Iowa IRB of its approval of projects using recombinant DNA, but the Institutional Biosafety Committee does not share its deliberations with the University of Iowa IRB unless there are specific subject protection issues raised by the Institutional Biosafety Committee.

-It is a requirement that an investigator have Institutional Biosafety Committee approval prior to University of Iowa IRB review.
-IRB-01 retains protocols requiring Institutional Biosafety Committee for review; they are not sent to Western Institutional Review Board regardless of industry sponsorship.
+It is a requirement that an investigator have Institutional Biosafety Committee in conjunction with University of Iowa IRB approval.
+The Biomedical IRB (IRB-01) retains review rights for protocols requiring Institutional Biosafety Committee approval; they are not sent to Western Institutional Review Board or an external IRB regardless of funding or sponsorship.

-2.F Holden Comprehensive Cancer Center/Protocol Review and Monitoring Committee
+2.F Holden Comprehensive Cancer Center/Protocol Review and Monitoring Committee (PRMC)

-The Protocol Review and Monitoring Committee must review all cancer clinical trials at the University of Iowa Holden Comprehensive Cancer Center (HCCC).
+The Protocol Review and Monitoring Committee is mandated by the National Cancer Institute (NCI) and must review all cancer clinical trials at the University of Iowa Holden Comprehensive Cancer Center (HCCC).
 No investigator may have access to HCCC patients or resources without approval of the Protocol Review and Monitoring Committee.
 All HCCC intramural studies, industry trials, or cooperative group studies require sanctioning by the Protocol Review and Monitoring Committee.

 The purpose of the Protocol Review and Monitoring Committee review is to: